What Is Being Proposed?

 Is the Site Already in an Industrial Corridor?

-A central framing in the rezoning application is that the parcels lie within an existing industrial corridor.
-The county’s own zoning data — pulled from the Allen County public GIS and clipped to a 1-mile ring around the proposed site boundary — tells a different story.
+No. The site is not in an industrial corridor today, and neither is the surrounding land.
+A central framing in the rezoning application is that the parcels lie within an existing industrial corridor — the county’s own zoning data tells a different story.

 “The site is already in an industrial corridor.” — Rezoning application characterization